 Some of Hinduism guidelines:

 1. A linkage to the old scriptures of the Vedas and the great Indian exposes of the Ramayana and the Mahabharata

 2. The obligation on some level to the social order of the caste system

 3. Links to key terms like Dharma (law, correct order, appropriate behavior) and Karma (account of past deeds)

 (note that the terms of Dharma and Karma also exist in Buddhism, but have a different meaning)

 4. Earthly life is cyclical – Samsara (endless cycle of birth, death, and rebirth)

 5. Life has stages: chaste student, house ownership and renunciation of worldly things

 I presented here key terms that are the core of Hindu philosophy and beliefs.
-Thousands of books and texts have been written on this subject and I will take the opportunity to discus more about it in other posts of mine.
-But these principals give us for now at least an infrastructure to understand what Hinduism is, and give us an opportunity to reveal at least some of its depth, creativity and thought.
+Thousands of books and texts have been written on this subject and I will take the opportunity to discuss more it in other posts of mine.
+But these principals give us for now at least an infrastructure to understand what Hinduism is and allow us to reveal at least some of its depth, creativity, and thought.
 The magical melting pot of Hinduism has inspired many throughout the years – from Nietzsche, Schopenhauer and European romantics that saw the spirituality of Hinduism, to even the Nazis that admired the racism of the upper Hindu classes over the lower casts.
-Missionaries, travellers and philosophers, each one of them viewed Hinduism in their own perspective.
+Missionaries, travelers and philosophers, each one of them viewed Hinduism in their perspective.